simoninireland/epydemic/doc/index.rst

 Current features
 ----------------

-* Compatible with Python 3.7 and later, as well as with PyPy
+* Compatible with Python 3.5 and later, as well as with PyPy3

 * Supports both discrete-time :term:`synchronous dynamics` and continuous-time :term:`stochastic dynamics` (Gillespie simulation)